jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 This Homebridge plugin exposes your [HomeWizard Energy Sockets](https://www.homewizard.com/shop/wi-fi-energy-socket/) to Apple HomeKit.
 So you can use the Home App to switch your Energy Sockets on or off and integrate the Energy Sockets into your Home Automations.

+## Features

+- Control Energy Sockets from within the Home App
+- Use Energy Sockets in your Home Automations
+- Automatically discovers Energy Sockets in your network

+This plugin does not provide a way to show the current power consumption of the Energy Sockets.
+This is a limitation of HomeKit and not of this plugin.

 ## Getting started

 For Homebridge to communicate with your Energy Sockets, it is required to enable the "Local API" setting and disable the "Switch lock" setting from within the HomeWizard [Energy App](https://apps.apple.com/app/homewizard-energy/id1492427207) for each Energy Socket you want to expose to Apple HomeKit.
-It is also adviced to assign fixed/static IP addresses to each Energy Socket in your network to improve reliability.
+It is also advised to assign fixed/static IP addresses to each Energy Socket in your network to improve reliability.

-### Enabling the Local API setting and disable the Switch lock setting (required)
+### 1. Enabling the Local API setting and disable the Switch lock setting

 1. Open your HomeWizard Energy app
 2. Go to settings and choose "Meters"